-Recommendations for chemicals: CTCAC Phased Air Monitoring Tiers (PATS), reference Section 6201.9, Table 11.
+Recommendations for chemicals:

+CTCAC Phased Air Monitoring Tiers (PATS), reference Attachment B (Table B-1)

-Recommendations for particulates: National Ambient Air Quality Standards (NAAQS) for particulates as reflected in Wildfire Smoke - A Guide for Public Health Officials (2019) and Table 12.
+Recommendations for particulates:

+National Ambient Air Quality Standards (NAAQS) for particulates as reflected in Wildfire Smoke A Guide for Public Health Officials (2019) and reference Attachment B (Table B-2).
 Users will need to verify the values are updated.

-Please note none of the action levels referenced have been approved nor endorsed by the Central Texas Coastal Area Committee

-4111 Reporting Requirements

-Establish a process and schedule (hourly, daily, etc.) for reporting results and Action Level (or other threshold) exceedances.
-Utilize data and information sharing flowcharts found in Figures 4 and 5 in Section 6406.
+- □ Establish a process and schedule (hourly, daily, etc.) for reporting results and Action Level (or other threshold) exceedances.
+Utilize data and information sharing flowcharts Figure D-1 & Figure D-2 in Attachment D.

-Exceedance notifications should be communicated from field team leader to the CAM Coordinator, who then notifies the IC/UC.
-Exceedance reports should be documented on exceedance form (Figure 6) and include location, instrument readings, field conditions, and proximity to at risk populations.
+- Exceedance notifications should be communicated from field team leader to the CAM Coordinator, who then notifies the IC/UC.

+- Exceedance reports should be documented on exceedance form (Figure D-3) and include location, instrument readings, field conditions, and proximity to at risk populations.

-In the event of a sustained action level exceedance or other threshold exceedance, establish a process for rapid notification to the appropriate ICS groups.
+- In the event of a sustained action level exceedance or other threshold exceedance, establish a process for rapid notification to the appropriate ICS groups.
 These groups may include but not limited to:

-- IC/UC
+- o IC/UC

-- LNO/PIO
+- o LNO/PIO

-- Safety
+- o Safety

 - Operations

+- CAM Coordinator

-- CAM Coordinator/Situation Unit
+- Situation Unit

-4111 BEST PRACTICE: Even if Field Teams are not detecting contaminants, it is still prudent to communicate non-detects.
+BEST PRACTICE: Even if Field Teams are not detecting contaminants, it is still prudent to communicate non-detects.